theplatapi/ClimateStationVisualizer/README.md

          [] Show how many points are selected
       [] Show a histogram of the temperatures from selected stations [] Update the histogram as time progresses
-11) [] Improve station colors - look at other visualizations
+11) [] Improve station colors
+        [] Find out actual domain of temperatures
+        [] Get an accurate range of colors climate visualizations use
 12) [] Performance v2
       [] Hide entities that are not currently visible.
          [] Check if stations on other side of the globe get their colors updated